Merchants National Bank (Jacksonville, FL)

 Cause Details

-Depositors alarmed by a December statement showing very low assets and rumors of insolvency, prompting heavy withdrawals.
+Depositors alarmed by a December bank statement showing low assets and rumors of insolvency, prompting heavy withdrawals.

 Measures

-Other banks loaned $20,000 in an effort to save the bank (unsuccessful).
+Other local banks loaned $20,000 in an effort to save the bank, but it was ineffectual.

 Newspaper Excerpt